-- (1) Audit services of PricewaterhouseCoopers LLP for 2000 consisted of the audit of our consolidated financial statements and of the consolidated financial statements of ASI, an equity investment of our company.
-Such audit services also included quarterly reviews of our and ASI's financial statements. - (2) "All Other Fees" includes \$956,000 for audit-related services, including, among other items, services performed in connection with the carve-out financial statements for our May 2000 acquisition of three factories from ASI, debt financings, statutory reporting, and filings made with the Securities and Exchange Commission, and \$263,000 for other services, including, among other items, tax consulting services and internal control reviews.
+- (1) Audit services of PricewaterhouseCoopers LLP for 2001 consisted of the audit of our consolidated financial statements and of the consolidated financial statements of ASI, an equity investment of our company.
+Such audit services also included quarterly reviews of our and ASI's financial statements. - (2) "All Other Fees" includes \$287,000 for audit-related services, including, among other items, services performed in connection with debt financings, statutory reporting, and filings made with the Securities and Exchange Commission, and \$216,000 for other services, including, among other items, tax consulting services and due diligence procedures related to mergers and acquisitions.

-REOUIRED VOTE
+REQUIRED VOTE